roloza7/sstn/README.md

 ## Super Simple Text Normalizer
-Super Simple Text Normalizer — a fast, lightweight text normalization tool designed for preprocessing text in NLP and IR pipelines. sstn applies a minimal, efficient set of transformations to bring raw text into a consistent format, leveraging SIMD acceleration where possible.
+Super Simple Text Normalizer — a fast, lightweight text normalization tool designed for preprocessing text in NLP pipelines. sstn applies a minimal, efficient set of transformations to bring raw text into a consistent format, leveraging SIMD acceleration where possible.

+This project was designed for performance in very large datasets, so there is a bias towards lightweight transformations.
+If there is something you need, open an issue!

 Features
 ✅ Unicode to ASCII conversion